JakobKSvaneborg/gpaw/doc/summerschools/summerschool24/setupwin.rst

 factors are your password and an encryption key (*SSH key*).
-You get your secret SSH key by connecting to https://www.student.dtu.dk/~dccidmgr/CAMD24/ then add your user name to the end of the URL and press enter.
+You get your secret SSH key by connecting to https://www.student.dtu.dk/~dccidmgr/CAMD24/ then add your user name to the end of the URL and press enter (Guest accounts only, DTU users please :ref:`do this instead <keypair>`).
 You will now be asked to authenticate with username and password, when you have done that right-click on the link to save the file.
 Save it on your laptop.